mbabar09/mbabar09.github.io/_pages/teaching.md

 **TA: 24-231 Fluid Mechanics**, *Carnegie Mellon University*, Pittsburgh, PA.
 (2021)

 I served as a teaching assistant to Prof. Grigorios Panagakos in an undergraduate Fluid Mechanics course.
 Responsibilities included teaching recitations, writing assignments and holding office hours every week.
-Also supported the development of course materials (midterm questions, grading, etc..)
+Also supported course grading and midterm questions.

 <!-- This course was delivered virtually, and the lectures can be found [online](https://www.andrew.cmu.edu/user/venkatv/24643/index.html) -->